Afterlife (Agents of S.H.I.E.L.D.): Plot

 S.H.I.E.L.D.
 Director Phil Coulson and new agent Lance Hunter travel to "The Retreat", a safe house where Coulson had left Agent Skye after she developed earthquake abilities.
 They see through surveillance footage that Skye had accidentally brought down a section of the forest when confronted by agents Bobbi Morse and Tomas Calderon, part of a faction of S.H.I.E.L.D. who do not follow Coulson, and are wary of the danger super-powered individuals possess.
 Calderon was seriously injured during the incident, and Skye had been promptly taken by a teleporting, eyeless man named Gordon.

 Agent Robert Gonzales, another high-ranking member of the other S.H.I.E.L.D. faction, believes that Coulson may be amassing gifted people, but to make sure he needs the "toolbox" to be opened, something that Coulson had previously refused to do.
 Agent Leo Fitz also refuses, as he is loyal to Coulson, but Agent Jemma Simmons is convinced by Morse that uncovering any dangerous secrets is the only way to safeguard S.H.I.E.L.D., and return everything to "normal".
 Simmons begins working at opening the toolbox herself.

-Skye awakens in a mountain hideaway with Chinese decor called Afterlife, which is a place where people like her are brought to be safe, and to be chosen/prepared for the transformation.
+Skye awakens in a mountain hideaway with Chinese décor called Afterlife, which is a place where people like her are brought to be safe, and to be chosen/prepared for the transformation.
 As explained to her by Lincoln Campbell, her transitioner, she is a unique case in that she was transformed without being chosen or prepared, and that she did it in a Kree temple with a Diviner, rather than in the controlled environment and under the elders instruction.
 To her dismay, Campbell informs her that the transformation is irreversible, but he is confident that she can learn to master her abilities, as he once did – he can electrically charge anything, which first caused him to almost burn down Afterlife, but now allows him to do many things, including levitate objects.
-Skye asks Gordon to get a message to S.H.I.E.L.D., to let them know that she is alright, but he explains that he can’t do anything without permission from the elders first.
-Gordon then visits Skye’s father, Cal, who they have imprisoned.
-The two of them get into a fight when Gordon refuses to let Cal see Skye, but shortly after, Gordon brings Cal’s wife, Jiaying, who reiterates that he cannot see their daughter.
+Skye asks Gordon to get a message to S.H.I.E.L.D., to let them know that she is alright, but he explains that he can't do anything without permission from the elders first.
+Gordon then visits Skye's father, Cal, who they have imprisoned.
+The two of them get into a fight when Gordon refuses to let Cal see Skye, but shortly after, Gordon brings Cal's wife, Jiaying, who reiterates that he cannot see their daughter.
 Cal is too unpredictable and lacks discipline.